xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ### Sounds good, but is it perfect?
 Material does a great job, but from my point of view, it lacks flexibility.
 So, here lies the **first problem**: you have to adapt your look and feel to the Material guidelines, and if you don't, then it becomes hard to use it.
-The **second issue** is that Material comprises only [color], [typography], and [shape] attributes, but what if we want to define more resources in a theme, like dimensions or icons?
+The **second issue** is that Material comprises only [color], [typography], and [shape] attributes, but what if we want to define more resources in a theme, such as dimensions or icons?
 ​
 # Extending Material Colors
 Compose provides the [`Colors`] class to model the [Material color system].
 It's a class that defines the 9 main Material colors, and it also provides two functions to define both the light and dark color sets.
 ​
-In my experience, 9 colors are not enough, as design teams usually define more than that amount of colors in their palette.
+In my experience, 9 colors are not enough, as design teams usually define many more.
 For example, a text link color or a subheader background color are common cases that signal the need for more colors.
 ​
 An important comment here is that all of these colors should be defined in your color palette because they could change depending on the system's configuration (light or dark mode) or your app's state.